Did you know an S corporation can create considerable savings compared to a limited liability company?

 Filing Cost and Ongoing Fees

-To form an LLC, you need to register with the Secretary of State (SOS) in the state you plan to operate.
-You can find your state’s SOS by using the government agency finder on USA.gov.
+To form an LLC, you need to register with the secretary of state (SOS) in the state you plan to operate.
+Filing will require a fee at the state level.

-Paying the filing cost will require a fee at the state level.
-None are over $500, and most are under $300, but you’ll also have to pay ongoing fees that range from $0 annually to $500 annually.
-The lowest fees to maintain an LLC are in Pennsylvania, which typically costs $70 every ten years.
+None are over $500, and most are under $300, but you’ll also have to pay ongoing fees that range from $0 to $500 annually.
+The lowest fees to maintain an LLC are in Pennsylvania, which typically cost $70 every 10 years.

 Operating Agreement

 An operating agreement states how the business will function.
-When you file this document with the SOS it provides the benefits of:
+When you file this document with the SOS, it provides the benefits of:

 - Personal liability protection